greg-raven/Uncommon-Sense/_posts/2020-03-10-envy-cannot-be-our-master.md

 ---
-title: 'Envy cannot be our master'
+title: "Envy cannot be our master"
 layout: post
 categories:
 - equality